adrmaas/eks-tf/README.md

 # eks-tf
-A basic terraform implementation of eks which creates network pre-requisites.
+A basic terraform configuration to manage eks which creates network pre-requisites.

 Prerequisites:
 - AWS account